magicDGS/zmk-keymap-utils/docs/README.md

 > [!CAUTION]
 > The shortcuts might not work as expected if the `&caps_word` behavior is active.

-Also some modifier function smight be provided:
+Also some modifier functions are provided:

 | Modifier  | Description                                            |
 | --------- | ------------------------------------------------------ |